springernature/vpat/README.md

 ### VPAT&reg; Version 2.4 Rev (March 2022)

-VPAT verson 2.4 Rev has been updated to cover changes to the European standard EN 301 549 that were finalised and published in 2021.
+VPAT version 2.4 Rev has been updated to cover changes to the European standard EN 301 549 that were finalised and published in 2021.

 It includes the following standards/guidelines: